Before taking the plunge, take a hard look at yourself, your finances and your business ideas. Research, network and plan, plan, plan.

 A business plan shows why your idea is workable, how your business will operate, and how much your income and expenses will be.

-The checklist for starting a company from the Small Business Administration is a good place to start.
+The 20 Questions for Starting a Business checklist from the Small Business Administration is a good place to start.
 It helps you assess your situation, identify a niche, analyze the market and organize your finances.

 It’s not enough to have a good product.
 You must know how to market and sell it.
 How will you reach your targeted market?
 What will make people buy your product?